Curriculum, Assessment & Learning

-Our role as a Federation is to give all of our pupils the best possible education, to raise standards and improve learning for all our pupils regardless of ability, ethnicity, gender or disability.
+Our role as a Federation is to give all our pupils the best possible education, to raise standards and improve learning for all our pupils regardless of ability, ethnicity, gender, faith or disability.

 Our most important job is to teach and improve English and Maths and to ensure that children leave us as good readers, writers and mathematicians.
 However, we are also committed in developing the “whole” child so our teaching and learning are underpinned by our Curriculum and Christian Values as listed in the table below: